janagarajsn/observability-ai-poc/README.md

      docker run -d -p 6333:6333 --name qdrant qdrant/qdrant
      ```
 	 - The Qdrant UI will be accessible at http://localhost:6333/dashboard
+	 - Or you can leverage Free tier offered by [Qdrant Cloud](https://qdrant.tech/pricing/)
+	 - Remember to use API Key along with URL while creating Qdrant client if you are using Qdrant Cloud
 	![Alt text](images/qdrant-ui.png)

 2. **Clone the repository:**